Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 The God’s Bridge is a beautiful natural rock arch, located near the Akchour waterfalls in the Talassemtane National Park.

 This wonder of nature is also only accessible on foot.
 You have to hike 45 minutes through a spectacular canyon until you reach God’s Bridge.
-This natural rock bridge is almost 30 meters hight and connects the walls of the canyon.
+This natural rock bridge is almost 30 meters high and connects the walls of the canyon.

 4. Legzira Beach Arch